A Brief History Of The Marlin Series Of Sportscars

 + + + + + + +

 Also in 2002, and to celebrate twenty years of the Marlin name, the factory embarked on its most audacious project yet.
-The V8 powered Makaira was a benchmark car for Marlin, embodying everything the company had learnt in developing the turnkey Hunter, in order to produce a highly exclusive, all aluminium bodied traditional roadster.
-With a price tag of over £40,000, this beautiful car took Marlin into yet more unchartered waters and continued the company’s heritage of pushing the boundaries – unfortunately, only one was ever built.
+The V8 powered Makaira was a benchmark car for Marlin, embodying everything the company had learnt in developing the turnkey Hunter, to produce a highly exclusive, all aluminium bodied traditional roadster.
+Production difficulties meant that the wings were made in standard Marlin fashion ie f/glass.
+With a price tag of over £40,000, this beautiful car took Marlin into yet more uncharted waters and continued the company’s heritage of pushing the boundaries – but unfortunately only one was ever built.

-Most recently, the car has been changed with the addition of full height doors and the option of using Honda’s Type R VTEC engine, and a Racing Club has been formed for owners.
+Over time, the car has been changed with the addition of full height doors and the option of using Honda’s Type R VTEC engine.

-The story now enters into relatively recent histories, so I shall end it here, with the Sportster, 5exi, and latterly the Avatar still available new……or they were when the business was put up for sale in 2019.
+The story is now almost up to date, so I shall end it here with the comment that the business was put up for sale in 2019.

 Total Marlin kit production is not known exactly, but best estimates we have for the earlier cars are: Roadster (all variants) 2500, Berlinetta 440, Cabrio / Hunter 180, Sportster 150 and 5exi 75.